API Test Automation Using API Collection

 • HTTP Method: OPTIONS is used.

-4. If you are adding environmental variable for a particular API collection in the , it will be generated in a separate file named TestDataEnv.json within your test cases folder.
+4. If you are adding environmental variable for a particular API collection, it will be generated in a separate file named TestDataEnv.json within your test cases.

 TestDataEnv.json is a configuration file used to store user-defined environment variables.
 It allows you to manage and access these variables from a single location.
 For more information on how to update environmental variables and generating a separate environmental file, see Updating Environmental Variables and Generating a Separate File.